zsh-users/zsh-syntax-highlighting/docs/highlighters.md

         `_zsh_highlight_highlighter_acme_paint` respectively.

         These names are still supported for backwards compatibility;
-        however, support for them will be removed in a a future major or minor release (v0.x.0 or v1.0.0).
+        however, support for them will be removed in a future major or minor release (v0.x.0 or v1.0.0).

 * Activate your highlighter in `~/.zshrc`: